Matthiasclee/MLServer/readme.md

 MLserver is a simple, easy to use webserver that allows for infinite flexibility

 ## How to install
 To use MLServer in your project, start out with downloading the [main MLServer script](https://raw.githubusercontent.com/Matthiasclee/MLServer/main/server.rb).
-You can either put it in your project folder and include it with ```require "./server.rb"``` or add it to a directory in you ```$LOAD_PATH``` array.
+You can either put it in your project folder and include it with ```require "./server.rb"``` or add it to a directory in your ```$LOAD_PATH```.
 MLServer will download all of its dependencies upon being run for the first time.

 ## How to use MLServer
 Using MLServer is pretty straightforward.
 When your server receives a request, it calls the ```path()``` function and passes it the client that made the request, and a whole bunch of data that MLServer gathered about the request, including the path, headers, cookies, etc.